back

 Add Your Profit Margin and Market Value

 This is also where you need to consider your market value.
-Your unique skills, that portfolio you've been building, and your industry knowledge are all valuable assets that go way beyond just the time you spend working.
-Take a look at what competitors with a similar level of experience are charging.
-The point isn't to copy them, but to get a feel for what the market is willing to pay for your level of expertise.
+Your unique skills, that portfolio you’ve been building, and your industry knowledge are all valuable assets that go way beyond just the time you spend working.
+Take a look at what competitors with a similar level of experience charge.
+The point isn’t to copy them, but to get a feel for what the market is willing to pay for your level of expertise.

 A strong portfolio with clear case studies is your best friend here.
-When you can show a potential client that you generate a real, tangible return on their investment, your price tag stops looking like an expense and starts looking like an investment.
+When you can show a potential client that you generate real, tangible return on their investment, your price tag stops looking like an expense and starts looking like an investment.

 Your final rate should be a confident mix of your hard costs, the profit you want to make, and what your expertise is actually worth.
-This is how you build a sustainable pricing model that lets your business grow.
+This is how you create a sustainable pricing model that lets your business grow.

 Create Tiered Service Packages

 Just throwing a single price at a potential client can feel like a take-it-or-leave-it situation, which can be intimidating.
 A much smarter approach is to offer tiered packages.
-This simple strategy guides clients to a solution that fits their budget and goals, and more often than not, it nudges them toward a more complete (and profitable) option.
+This simple strategy guides clients to a solution that fits their budget and goals, and more often than not, it nudges them toward a more complete-and profitable-option.

 The key is to structure your packages so the value clearly increases with each tier.

-- The Starter Package: This is your foot-in-the-door offer, perfect for small businesses just getting started.
+1. The Starter Package: This is your foot-in-the-door offer, perfect for small businesses just getting started.
 It should cover the bare essentials, like managing one or two social media platforms with a basic posting schedule.

-- The Growth Package: This should be your most popular option, the sweet spot.
+2. The Growth Package: This should be your most popular option, the sweet spot.
 It offers a much more robust solution, maybe adding another platform, original content creation, and some light ad management.

-- The Premium Package: This is your all-inclusive, white-glove service for bigger clients who want it all.
+3. The Premium Package: This is your all-inclusive, white-glove service for bigger clients who want it all.
 Think advanced strategy, deep-dive analytics, full-scale paid campaigns, and dedicated one-on-one support.

 Justifying Costs With Paid Ads And Organic Content